Using Multipoles of the Correlation Function to Measure H(z), D_A(z), and \beta(z) from Sloan Digital Sky Survey Luminous Red Galaxies: Results

 Table \ref{table:covar_matrix} gives the normalized covariance matrix for this parameter set measured using $\hat{\xi}_0+\hat{\xi}_2$.
-While the measurement of $\beta$, $0.44\pm0.15$, is higher than what we expect (i.e $\beta=0.325\pm0.076$ from the mock catalogs using $\hat{\xi}_0+\hat{\xi}_2$), note that there is a negative correlation between $\beta$ and $\Omega_mh^2$ and the correlation coefficient is -0.2549.
+While the measurement of $\beta$, $0.44\pm0.15$, seems to be higher than what we expect (i.e $\beta=0.325\pm0.076$ from the mock catalogs using $\hat{\xi}_0+\hat{\xi}_2$), note that there is a negative correlation between $\beta$ and $\Omega_mh^2$ and the correlation coefficient is $-$0.2549.
 Thus the somewhat high $\beta$ value is mildly correlated with the somewhat low $\Omega_m h^2$ value.
+In addition, the somewhat high $\beta$ value is actually still statistically consistent with the measurement from the mock catalogs.
 The most robust measurements are that of $\{H(0.35) \,r_s(z_d)/c$, $D_A(0.35)/r_s(z_d)\}$, same as in \cite{Chuang:2011fy}.
 These can be used to combine with other data sets and constraining dark energy and cosmological parameters, see \cite{Wang:2011sb}.

 Fig.\ \ref{fig:sdss_four} shows one and two-dimensional marginalized contours of the parameters, $\{H(0.35)$, $D_A(0.35)$, $\Omega_m h^2$, $\beta$, $H(0.35) \,r_s(z_d)/c$, $D_A(0.35)/r_s(z_d)\}$, derived in an MCMC likelihood analysis from the measured $\hat{\xi}_0+\hat{\xi}_2$ of the SDSS LRG sample.